-Scientific research has answered a number of questions that were unknown to the humanity.
-We have studied about the very small things such as structure of atoms and also about very huge systems like Milky Way.
+Scientific research has answered a number of questions that were unknown to humanity.
+We have studied about the very small things such as structure of atoms and also about enormous systems like the Milky Way.
 We created new machines which made our life easier.
-Science and engineering have done a lot of good things to humanity and solved many mysteries.
-This articles not about such success stories but instead about what is not known to us.
+Science and engineering have been a boon to humanity and solved many mysteries.
+This article is not about such success stories but about the unknown mysteries.
 There are always something incredible things to be discovered.
 Here is a list of such unsolved mysteries in science.

 Protein folding Problem